 Blog Content: His content is always amusing, heading straight to the point.
 Often sharing very personal experiences and combining this with valuable lessons.
 Offers excellent further reading material for continues self-development and a list of humorous things he believes in.

-Take a look at this post: Tips for Surviving Workplace Assholes
+Recommended Read: Tips for Surviving Workplace Assholes

 Author: Michael McKinney